 However, you can find work history using the following information, and do it legally.

-How to Find Out Where Someone Works Legally
+How To Find Out Where Someone Works Legally

 When searching for information on a person’s employment for a personal reason like checking on a blind date, there are a few different ways to do it legally.
 The option you choose will depend on a number of factors, including the specific search reason and budget.
-Paid options will be more likely to yield results than free ones, which make them a good choice for serious personal investigations, such as lawsuits or a need for child support.
-But, simple personal curiosity may be satisfied through a free option, with the understanding that the information found may not be completely accurate.
+Paid options will be more likely to yield results than free ones, which makes them a good choice for serious personal investigations, such as lawsuits or a need for child support.
+However, simple personal curiosity may be satisfied through a free option, with the understanding that the information found may not be completely accurate.

 1. Provide Information About a Person to a Private Investigator